-- This document provides direction and detailed guidance for responding to a sudden cardiac arrest (SCA) through a Cardiac Emergency Response Plan (CERP).
+This document provides direction and detailed guidance for responding to a sudden cardiac arrest (SCA) through a Cardiac Emergency Response Plan (CERP).
 This plan outlines Cardiac Emergency Response Teams (CERTs), AED maintenance and locations, CERP protocol and related staff training/certification.
-This document does not replace any district policies or local, state, or national regulations. - 2) In the United States, it is estimated that annually 356,000 adults experience outof-hospital cardiac arrest as well as 23,000 pediatric cardiac arrests (Mozaffarian, D, 2015; Okubo, M et al, 2020).
+This document does not replace any district policies or local, state, or national regulations.

+In the United States, it is estimated that annually 356,000 adults experience out-of-hospital cardiac arrest as well as 23,000 pediatric cardiac arrests (Mozaffarian, D, 2015; Okubo, M et al, 2020).
 Although approximately 90% of those people will not survive the event, the likelihood of survival increases with prompt intervention.
 According to the American Heart Association (AHA), early intervention that includes CPR and restoration of normal heart rhythm with the use of an AED increases the chance of survival.

-Developing a Cardiac Emergency Response Team (CERT)
+Cardiac Emergency Response Team (CERT)

-- 1) Designate one person as the Cardiac Emergency Response Team Coordinator who oversees CPR-AED program activities, training, education, and evaluation. - 2) All individuals on CERT should have current CPR/AED training from a nationally recognized organization. - 3) Designate individuals to promptly call 9-1-1 and direct EMS to the location of the sudden cardiac arrest (SCA).
+- 1) Designate one person as the Cardiac Emergency Response Team Coordinator who oversees cardiopulmonary resuscitation (CPR) and automatic external defibrillator (AED) program activities, training, education, and evaluation. - 2) All individuals on CERT should have current CPR and AED training from a nationally recognized organization. - 3) Designate individuals to promptly call 9-1-1 and direct EMS to the location of the sudden cardiac arrest (SCA).